 While searching for information about Carlingford, where Catherine lived when she made her attempt at suicide, I came across a most remarkable story which concerned ghost stories about a haunted Rectory in Carlingford.
 In the 1960s a ghost hunter had conjectured that it had been about a romantic tragedy in the mid nineteenth century, involving a girl with golden hair in a red dress and a clergyman.
 Then it indeed turned out the be the house where the Barlows had lived, in their time called the Glebe House and later the Rectory.

-Thinking about Barlow's side of their story it seemed to me that that was visualized by the haunted Rectory.
+Thinking about Barlow’s side of their story it seemed to me that that was visualized by the haunted Rectory.
 For his times not having made an extreme decision when insisting on marrying Catherine, in some way he also was a victim of their times.
 He certainly will have hoped for many years that his marriage would work out after all, and that the beautiful and radiant girl with the golden locks he had fallen in love with so many years ago would return in her if he would be a very good husband.
 But having lost two of their sons in Carlingford he will have lost all hope that his wife would ever become her happy self again, and for him that town with all its ruins may have become the embodiment of the ruins of his life.
-I did not imagine Catherine to be doomed to stay in Carlingford as a ghost, but that the clergyman in the ghost story then visualizes Barlow who in his mind stayed in Carlingford until the end of his life, chasing the beautiful young girl she once had been, always hoping that in the end she will learn to love him as she should.
+I did not imagine Catherine to be doomed to stay in Carlingford as a ghost, but that the clergyman in the story thus visualizes Barlow who in his mind stays in Carlingford forever, chasing the beautiful young girl she once had been, always hoping against all knowledge that in the end she will learn to love him as she should.
 Not being able to accept that he lost her finally and completely, never to get her back.

 Realizing that Catherine made her suicide attempt in 1848 the conclusion about the time of the tragedy, the mid nineteenth century, is certainly remarkable.
 But ghosts do not seem necessary at all in searching for explanations where the ghost stories came from.
 Many people must have known about Catherine’s unhappiness and her attempt.
 People talked with her, she was after all the reverend’s wife, and they will have noticed long before her attempt that something was wrong.
 The Barlows had staff and nursemaids who must have known, Catherine had to buy the laudanum somewhere, and after her attempt she had to be taken care of.
 She then left Carlingford, never to return anymore, but for some time Barlow and perhaps the children still lived there, and suicide was not openly talked about then.
 Therefore, over the generations people may have slowly started to forget about whom the tragic stories had been told.
 But that it had happened in the Rectory, that part was well remembered, explaining the legend about the haunted Rectory.